Scenic USA - Florida

 Photos by Chris Henn

 Congress appropriated 20,000 dollars for the new building in 1839 which followed a neo-Classical style.
 Surviving the Civil War era unscathed, the building was expanded in 1902 to support a Capitol Complex framed by the Old Capitol Building growing state.
-Two wings were added to accommodate the entire state government, only to be outgrown just 10 years later.
-Its classical style dome was added during this huge expansion, adding a most distinguishing feature.
-The building served as Florida's State Capitol until 1978, and remains the core of the Historic Capitol Museum.
+Two wings were added to accommodate the entire state government, only to be outgrown in just 10 years.
+Its classical style dome was added during this huge expansion, adding its most distinguishing feature.
+The building served as the state capital until 1978, and remains the core of the Historic Capitol Museum.

 As Florida's population continued to grow, the need for a larger capitol building was realized.
 A 22 story Capitol Complex was completed in 1977 and the old capitol building was slated for demolition.
 Fortunately the white stucco building was saved and restored to its 1902 appearance.
 This extensive effort made Florida’s historic capitol one of the most thoroughly documented restoration projects in the nation.
 The old capitol building opened as a museum in 1982, displaying state historical exhibits as well as its classic interior.
 Public tours are possible nearly every day of the year, check museum website for various hours.